biointec/columba/README.md

 ```

 The number of nodes, number of matrix elements, duration, and number of matches will be printed to stdout.
 The matches will be written to a custom output file in the folder where your readfile was.
-This output file will be a tab-seperated file with the fields: `identifier`, `position`, `length` and `ED`.
+This output file will be a tab-seperated file with the fields: `identifier`, `position`, `length`, `ED` and `reverse strand`.
 For each optimal alignment under the maximal given edit distance a line will be present.
 This output file will be called `readfile_output.txt`.

 ### Example 2
 Consider the final directory structure from [example 1](##Example-1).